isabella232/AdColony-Unity-SDK-3/README.md

 # AdColony SDK Unity Plugin
-- Modified: Sep 20, 2017
+- Modified: Feb 2, 2018
-- Unity Plugin Version: 3.2.1
+- Unity Plugin Version: 3.3.0
-- iOS SDK Version: 3.2.1
+- iOS SDK Version: 3.3.0
-- Android SDK Version: 3.2.0
+- Android SDK Version: 3.3.0

 ## Overview
 AdColony delivers zero-buffering, [full-screen Instant-Play™ HD video](https://www.adcolony.com/technology/instant-play/), [interactive Aurora™ Video](https://www.adcolony.com/technology/auroravideo), and Aurora™ Playable ads that can be displayed anywhere within your application.
 Our advertising SDK is trusted by the world’s top gaming and non-gaming publishers, delivering them the highest monetization opportunities from brand and performance advertisers.
 AdColony’s SDK can monetize a wide range of ad formats including in-stream/pre-roll, out-stream/interstitial and V4VC™, a secure system for rewarding users of your app with virtual currency upon the completion of video and playable ads.

 ## Release Notes

-#### Key Features of the SDK 3.2:
+#### Key Features of the SDK 3.3:
-* iOS 11 and Android Oreo compatibility along with several bugs fixes, stabilty and security improvements
+* Added Integral Ad Science (IAS) for viewability measurement.
-* User experience improvements via enhanced skippability controls and a new mute/unmute feature
+* Better iPhone X compatibility
-* Post-install events APIs
+* Fixed storage overuse issue reported by a small number of publishers upgrading from 2.x -> 3.x
-* Crash reporting and a new convenient test mode feature
+* Several bug fixes, memory usage optimizations, and stability improvements.

 Here is the link to the [release notes](https://github.com/AdColony/AdColony-Unity-SDK-3/blob/master/CHANGELOG.md) for all the previous SDK versions.